metaos-labs/docs/docs/en/for_validator/disk_usage.md

 ### State-sync snapshots

-I believe this was disabled by default on Evmos, but listing it in any case here.
+I believe this was disabled by default on MetaOS, but listing it in any case here.
 On `app.toml` set

 ```yaml
 snapshot-interval = 0